 Most freelancers start the same way, taking the work they can get and focusing on paying this month’s bills.
 But over time, many begin building a freelance business instead of just freelancing for cash.
 The shift is subtle and shows up in small decisions, habits, and tradeoffs.

-The line between freelancing for cash and building a real business is not about titles or legal structures.
+The line between freelancing for cash and building a freelance business is not about titles or legal structures.
 It shows up in small decisions, habits, and tradeoffs you make when no one is watching.
 The people who cross that line usually do not announce it.
 They just notice that their work feels different.
 More intentional.
 More stable.
-These signs help you recognize when that shift is already happening, even if it does not feel dramatic yet.
+After advising solo professionals through this transition, I have seen these ten signs surface again and again.

 Cash flow still matters, but it no longer overrides everything.
 You turn down work that pays well but creates future problems.
 This is often the first sign of business thinking, as it requires short-term restraint to achieve long-term stability.